anoop-panakool/kubernetes-lab/deploying-k8s-cluster.md

 ### Create a GKE Kubernetes Cluster with 3 Nodes

 ##### First decide in which geographical region and zone it should be created .
-Refer to Refer to https://cloud.google.com/compute/docs/regions-zones .
-##### In my case, I use the europe-west3 region based in Frankfurt, Germany.
-It has three different zones - I’ll use the zone europe-west3-c.
-##### The default zone for all gcloud operations can be set with the following command:
+Refer to Refer to https://cloud.google.com/compute/docs/regions-zones .In my case, I use the europe-west3 region based in Frankfurt, Germany.
+It has three different zones - I’ll use the zone europe-west3-c.The default zone for all gcloud operations can be set with the following command:

     $ gcloud config set compute/zone europe-west3-c